YiLu0259/Yi-Lu-academic/content/event/gsa2022-age-differences-in-self-continuity-remain-robust-in-response-to-the-covid-19-pandemic/index.md

 ---
-title: "[GSA2022] Age Differences in Self-continuity Remain Robust in Response to the Covid-19 Pandemic "
+title: "[GSA 2022] Age Differences in Self-continuity Remain Robust in Response to the Covid-19 Pandemic "
 abstract: Findings suggest that even though future self-continuity was lower during the pandemic, existing age-related differences in temporal